-This charming little village preserves to a large extent many elements of the mountainous folk architecture, making it an outstanding sample of the hilly region of Limassol.
-The stone-built houses, clustered on the mountainside, are on their entirety old two-storey mansions, with a central wooden entrance leading to a beautiful courtyard.
-The yard is usually decorated with big wine jars, plants and trees, and the various rooms of the house are surrounding it.
+This charming village has beautifully preserved many elements of the traditional mountainous architecture, making it a remarkable example of the hilly Limassol region.
+The stone-built houses, clustered on the mountainside, mostly consist of old two-storey mansions with a central wooden entrance leading to picturesque courtyards adorned with large wine jars, plants, and trees.

 Aside from its architectural charm, Vouni offers an enriching exploration of its cultural heritage.
 At the village entrance, you can find two water basins—one from the Venetian rule and the other from the Ottoman era.
 The Oenology Center, dedicated to the wine-making tradition of the region, is also located nearby.
 Additionally, the Museum of Folk Art exhibits various historical artifacts, including furniture and clothing from bygone eras.

 Religion holds significant importance in the community, a characteristic of Cypriot culture.
 The main church in the village is the Timios Prodromos Church (dedicated to St. John the Baptist), which features a single-aisled basilica with ribbed vaults and a stone-built exterior.
 The belfry stands out with its detailed decoration, and the interior of the church boasts 19th-century frescoes.
 Adjacent to the church, the Ecclesiastical Museum houses ancient icons dating back to the 16th century.
 There are also several churches and chapels located outside the village, including Panagia Peravouniotissa, a chapel dedicated to the Virgin Mary, and the chapel of Saint John the Russian, which attracts numerous visitors year-round.